Are there any eligibility restrictions (e.g. age, gender, nationality)?

 The EMBL death benefit scheme is compulsorily for all staff members.
 In the event of your death, the nominated beneficiary will receive a lump sum payment of twelve times your last monthly salary.
 Your contribution to the insurance amounts to 0.08% of your salary and EMBL contributes 0.16%.

-You may decide to include your spouse in the insurance.
+You may decide to include your life companion in the insurance.
 In the case of his or her death, the payment amounts to six times your last monthly salary.
 For this additional cover you pay half the full contribution at 0.12% of your salary.

 v.
 Long Term Care Insurance